pepe2k/u-boot_mod/README.md

   done
   ```

-11. If you want, you can check content of the FLASH and compare it to the image on your PC, using `md` command in U-Boot console, which prints indicated memory area (press only ENTER after first execution of this command to move further in memory):
+11. If you want, you can check content of the newly written FLASH and compare it to the image on your PC (or better also do such a "legit memory content" comparison prior to writing!), using `md` command in U-Boot console, which prints indicated memory area (press only ENTER after first execution of this command to move further in memory):

   ```
   hornet> md 0x9F000000